-The House coronavirus stimulus bill contains a troubling provision concerning the use of Other Transaction Authority to fund coronavirus diagnostics.
-The provision appears to authorize the Department of Homeland Security (DHS) to award $2.2 billion to private sector companies to develop coronavirus screening measures without assurances there will be the public interest protections that currently exist, even if under utilized, in the Bayh-Dole Act (35 U.S.C. § 200 et seq.).
+A House coronavirus stimulus bill contains a provision concerning the use of Other Transactions Authority to fund COVID-19 diagnostics.
+The provision appears to authorize the Department of Homeland Security (DHS) to award $2.2 billion to private sector companies to develop COVID-19 screening measures, without requiring that the contracts implement the public interest protections that exist, even if under utilized, under the Bayh-Dole Act (35 U.S.C. §§ 200-212).

 Funds appropriated for ‘‘Department of Health and Human Services—Centers for Disease Control and Prevention—CDC–Wide Activities and Program Support’ ’’’ in title III of the Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020 (Public Law 116–123) shall be paid to ‘‘Department of Homeland Security—Countering Weapons of Mass Destruction Office—Federal Assistance’’ for costs incurred under other transaction authority and related to screening for coronavirus, domestically or internationally, including costs incurred prior to the enactment of such Act.

-Title III of the Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020 appropriates $2.2 billion to the Centers for Disease Control and Preparedness (CDC) for coronavirus R&D.
+Title III of the Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020 appropriates $2.2 billion to the Centers for Disease Control and Preparedness (CDC) for COVID-19 R&D.

-Section 10809(a) appears to redirect the $2.2 billion originally awarded to CDC to DHS for DHS to contract with the private sector to develop coronavirus screening measures.
-But, instead of leaving DHS to use traditional R&D funding mechanisms such as “funding agreements” within the meaning of the Bayh Dole Act, cooperative agreements, or Cooperative Research and Development Agreements (CRADAs), Section 10809(a) specifically references the use of Other Transaction Authority.
+Section 10809(a) appears to redirect the $2.2 billion originally awarded to CDC to DHS for DHS to award contracts to the private sector to develop COVID-19 screening measures.
+But, instead of leaving DHS to use traditional R&D funding mechanisms such as “funding agreements” within the meaning of the Bayh Dole Act (35 U.S.C. § 201(b)), Section 10809(a) specifically references Other Transactions Authority.

-Other Transaction Authority or OTA refers to the authority granted by Congress to certain federal agencies and offices to enter into research and development agreements that are not government procurement contracts, cooperative agreements, or CRADAs, and which operate outside of traditional mechanisms.
+Other Transactions Authority refers to the authority granted by Congress to certain federal agencies to enter into research and development contracts and other agreements which are not government procurement contracts, and which operate outside of traditional mechanisms.

-Federal agencies, including DHS, have interpreted their OTA as allowing them to enter into contractual agreements with the private sector that are not subject to the safeguards of the Bayh-Dole Act, which, among other things, requires that federally-funded inventions are available to the public on reasonable terms, and reserves for the federal government a worldwide royalty-free license to practice inventions and march-in authority to address health needs and abuses of patent rights.
-In fact, DHS has a list of statutes that, in its belief, do not apply to OTA.
+Federal agencies, including DHS, have interpreted their Other Transactions Authority to allow them to enter into contractual agreements with the private sector that are not subject to the safeguards of the Bayh-Dole Act, which, among other things, requires that federally-funded inventions are available to the public on reasonable terms, and reserves for the federal government a worldwide royalty-free license to practice inventions and march-in authority to address health needs and abuses of patent rights.
+See 35 U.S.C. §§ 203(a)(creating march-in authority, and authorizing march-in for failure of the contractor to achieve practical application), 201(f)(defining “practical application” to include making an invention “available to the public on reasonable terms”), and 202(c)(4)(requiring that funding agreements reserve the government’s license).
+In fact, DHS has a list of statutes that, in its belief, do not apply to Other Transaction Agreements (OTAs).
 The first item on that list is the Bayh-Dole Act.

-With lives hanging in the balance, it is vital that coronavirus vaccines, diagnostics, treatments, and devices are as widely available to the public as possible.
+With lives hanging in the balance, it is vital that COVID-19 vaccines, diagnostics, treatments, and devices are as widely available to the public as possible.

-We urge Congress to ensure accountability over coronavirus R&D funding agreements by requiring that all such agreements have, at a minimum, the public interest safeguards that exist within the legal framework of the Bayh-Dole Act.
+We urge Congress to protect the public interest in publicly-funded COVID-19 technologies by requiring that all COVID-19 R&D contracts, at a minimum, contain the public interest safeguards that exist within the legal framework of the Bayh-Dole Act.